FallDownTheSystem/modern-js/src/pages/new-es-features.md

 #### TypedArrays

 A `TypedArray` object describes an array-like view of an underlying binary data buffer.
 There is no global property named `TypedArray`, nor is there a directly visible `TypedArray` constructor.
-Instead, there are a number of different global properties, whose values are typed array constructors for [specific element types](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray#typedarray_objects).
+Instead, there are a number of different global properties whose values are typed array constructors for [specific element types](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray#typedarray_objects).

 Here's how an array of bytes is represented as different concrete typed arrays: